littlestbrother/melidi/captstone-proposal.md

 **Project's Purpose or Goal**:

-- A MIDI editor which supports 2-4 octaves.
+- A MIDI sequencer which supports 2-4 octaves.
 - Playback with BPM change.
 - A simple way to share your MIDI creation.